ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab09.md

 )
 flowers
 ```
 **Question 3.1.** Create a list that describes a new fourth row of this table.
 The details can be whatever you want, but the list must contain two values: the number of petals (an `int` value) and the name of the flower (a string).
 How about the "pondweed"?
 Its flowers have zero petals.
+Create the list for pondweed and insert it into the original flowers table.
+The new table's name is my_flower

 ```
+pondweed =
 my_flower = ...
 my_flower
 ```